This article attempts to clarify definitions for common terms used in Google Analytics.

 - With Google Analytics, a hit is ANY request sent to the GA data collection system.
 This includes pageviews, events, custom variables, measurement protocol uploads, etc.

 You can backup your Google Analytics data by keeping a copy of the hits sent to Google.
 There are many good reasons to do this, as explained here: backup your Google Analytics data

-- A visit consists of a series of pageviews that a single visitor makes during a period of activity.
-A visit ends after the visitor either closes the browser, clears cookies, or is inactive for 30 minutes.
+- A session consists of a series of pageviews that a single user makes during a period of activity.
+The session ends after the user either closes the browser, clears cookies, or is inactive for 30 minutes.
 (The timeout length is customizable in the tracking code settings)

-- Visitors are defined by a unique ID - this ID is usually stored in a visitor's cookies.
+- Users are defined by a unique ID – this ID is usually stored in a cookie.
 Whenever the tracking code is executed, it looks for cookies on the browser set by the current domain.
-If they can't be found, new cookies with a new ID are set.
-Google Analytics emphasizes visits over visitors because of the inherent inaccuracies of trying to track individual users.
-For example, a visitor who deletes their cookies, uses multiple browsers or shares their computer will show up inaccurately.
+If they can’t be found, new cookies with a new ID are set.
+Google Analytics emphasizes sessions over users because of the inherent inaccuracies of trying to track individual users.
+For example, a user who deletes their cookies, uses multiple browsers, or shares their computer will be inaccurately represented in the reports.

 - A visit with one pageview.
 It doesn’t matter how long the visitor was on the page or how they left.
 Technically, it’s a visit with only one interaction.

 - Time on page is measured by subtracting the time a visitor hit a page from the time they hit the next page. (e.g. If they hit Page 1 at 12:00 and hit Page 2 at 12:03, time on Page 1 is three minutes.)
 This means that the time on page for the last page in a visit is always zero because Google Analytics doesn’t track pages being closed.